Hariiiy/Hariiiy/README.md

 <img src="image/Hunter_TitleBanner.png" width="720" />

-  >『"Firearms, rusted machinery, and the quiet tension of a western frontier."』
+  >『"Firearms, rusted machinery, and the quiet tension of a western frontier."』⠀⠀[Click to Open]

 </summary>